My favorite video game ever is Age of Empires 2, a real time strategy game which was originally released in 1999.

 This works great if you're in the top 100 or so jockeying for position among names you recognize, but not great if you're part of the masses.
 My rating is 1262 and, at the moment, that's enough to be ranked 6213rd on the ladder.
 Is that good or nah?

-Fortunately, aoe2.net provides a sweet API for pulling leaderboard data.
+Fortunately, aoe2.net provides an API for pulling leaderboard data.
 Some resourceful Redditors created and posted histograms of the distribution of ratings so you can roughly see where your rating put you with respect to all other players:

 This is awesome, but I found myself squinting at the graph trying to guess how many standard deviations I was from the mean while in the back of my mind questioning whether the distribution was normal enough for it to matter.
 The other issue is that the distribution could be changing everyday as people play more games and the underlying data shifts.